Platform-OS/platformos-check/docs/checks/liquid_tag.md

 The `min_consecutive_statements` option (Default: `5`) determines the maximum (inclusive) number of consecutive statements required before the check recommends refactoring to use the `{% liquid ... %}` tag.

-## When Not To Use It
+## Disabling This Check

-It is generally safe to disable this rule if it does not align with your coding standards.
+This check is safe to disable if it does not align with your coding standards.

 ## Version

-This check has been introduced in PlatformOS Check 0.0.1.
+This check has been introduced in platformOS Check 0.0.1.

 ## Resources